msung99/Gatsby-Starter-Haon/README.md

 ---

-## 2. Running Gatsby Local Server
+## 2. Run Gatsby Local Server

-Once you have downloaded the theme to your local machine, follow the steps below to run the Gatsby local server.
+After downloading the theme to your local machine, follow the steps below to run the Gatsby local server.

 ```
 cd your-blog-name